Wearing the wrong watch strap in the warmer months can be uncomfortable at best, and a sweaty mess.

 I highly suggest you stick with natural (sometimes called ‘vulcanized’) rubber straps.
-My personal favorite are from Bonetto Cinturini (Amazon), which are a natural vulcanized rubber and, in my opinion, some of the best value rubber straps you can get.
+My personal favorite is Bonetto Cinturini (Amazon), which uses natural vulcanized rubber and, in my opinion, some of the best-value rubber straps you can get.

 Metal or Mesh Bracelets

 The great thing about metal watch straps is they’re almost never out of place.

 They can work well when worn in a casual or formal dress environment, and are often durable, waterproof, and comfortable.